Introduction to a ball valve?

 Types based on body arrangement:

 Ball Access: Side entry or top entry.
-Dependent on whether the ball can be accessible from the valve’s side or its top for maintenance.
+It depends on whether the ball can be accessible from the valve’s side or its top for maintenance.

 Split body ball valve: